Laser rangefinder: Military

-Rangefinders provide an exact distance to targets located beyond the distance of point-blank shooting to snipers and artillery.
+Rangefinders provide an precise distance to targets located beyond the distance of point-blank shooting to snipers and artillery.
 They can also be used for military reconnaissance and engineering.
-Usually tanks use LRF to correct the direct shoot solution.
+Tanks usually use LRF to correct the direct shoot solution.

 Handheld military rangefinders operate at ranges of 2 km up to 25 km and are combined with binoculars or monoculars.
 When the rangefinder is equipped with a digital magnetic compass (DMC) and inclinometer it is capable of providing magnetic azimuth, inclination, and height (length) of targets.
 Some rangefinders can also measure a target's speed in relation to the observer.
 Some rangefinders have cable or wireless interfaces to enable them to transfer their measurement(s) data to other equipment like fire control computers.
 Some models also offer the possibility to use add-on night vision modules.
-Most handheld rangefinders use standard or rechargeable batteries.
+Most handheld rangefinders as of this date used standard or rechargeable batteries.